 While spending to ensure compliance with corporate and regulatory policies might continue to be in third place, companies of every size are being forced to pay more attention to their compliance and security posture.

-The current administration’s changes to labor laws, the General Data Protection Regulation (GDPR) and data breaches are dominating news headlines, and they are the same issues causing organizations to take a proactive approach to compliance.
+The current administration’s changes to labor laws, the General Data Protection Regulation (GDPR), and data breaches are dominating news headlines, and they are the same issues causing organizations to take to practice proactive compliance.

-Politics aside, when laws and regulations change, companies must adjust to comply with those changes.
+Politics aside, when laws and regulations change, companies must adjust to remain in compliance with those changes.
 Yet another revision to I-9’s went into effect on September 18 and fines for noncompliance are increasing with Equal Employment Opportunity Commission lawsuit filings up 75 percent over last year.
 Along with the changes to I-9s, there are also changes to how employers must re-verify work authorization documentation for foreign workers.
-As companies work through these changes, they now must start to consider implications from the end of DACA and potential changes to healthcare.
+As companies work through these changes to regulatory policies, they now must start to consider the implications of the end of DACA and potential changes to healthcare.

 While a self-audit of processes and documentation might seem like the answer, this can be a drain on human resource departments.
 Companies must take advantage of technology advancements in onboarding solutions that provide E-Verify and I-9 management as well as automatic updates that adjust to legislative mandates.
 Organizations should also move to digital employee document management with features that provide proactive notification of important missing or expiring documentation and secure data rooms to give auditors access to the information needed.
 With increasing penalties and shorter windows to respond, a reactive, manual approach to audits will result in fines and high costs to respond promptly.

-Smart organizations are making the necessary changes and investment to move away from a reactive approach to compliance.
-What many companies are starting to understand is a proactive approach to compliance increases their chances for success, saves them money and will help support new business models.
+Smart organizations are making the necessary changes and investments to move away from reactive compliance to proactive compliance.
+What many companies are starting to understand is that proactive compliance increases their chances for success, saves them money, and will help support new business models.
 Perhaps compliance is becoming a business enabler and not merely an expense to ensure companies are protected.